 While it can be easy to do it during the early stages, managing e-commerce logistics becomes a real pain as soon as orders start to flow, especially when you have no previous experience with logistics.

-The best option for this matter is to work with a logistics provider who can handle your inventory storage, order fulfillment, and returns.
+The best option for this matter is to work with a logistics provider who can handle your inventory storage, order fulfilment, and returns.
 This will ease the burden on your shoulders and you will be able to focus your effort on other areas of your business.
 It will also help you get the best rates for storage and transportation.

-Choosing a provider who will help you optimize your logistics processes on the short and long run is crucial to ensure continual growth.
+Choosing a provider who will help you optimize your logistics processes in the short and long run is crucial to ensure continual growth.

 If you’ve successfully managed all the steps above, you’re almost done with your transition.
-While your products are being manufactured, don’t forget to set a marketing strategy to notify your current customers base about the changes you’re making.
+While your products are being manufactured, don’t forget to set a marketing strategy to notify your current customer base about the changes you’re making.
 Keeping your customers updated will drive more engagement towards your brand.